New tools to improve performance

 This ties into neuroscience because the brain actually jumps into action and throws resources at this discrepancy.
 If your goal is 100 leads a week and you are generating 80 leads a week, you know that you are 20 leads away.
 By having this data at your fingertips, it organically triggers the brain to throw more energy at the problem.
 The brain automatically tries to do deeper thinking to solve the problem and overcome that delta.
 Without the frequent cadence of seeing the data, analyzing the data, and figuring out next steps, it is very hard to achieve your goals.

-If you want to create goals within Databox, you can set them here.
+If you want to create goals within Databox, you can set goals here.
 They can be set on any specific metric that drives your business and for any timeframe.
 We recommended monthly goals.

 Want to check out the full book?
 Head over to Amazon to read Rethink Your Marketing.
 Or, download the Goal Achievement Workbook to start setting goals now.